What Do Kids Eat in India? Managing Food Comfort and Safety

 Larger hotels are accustomed to accommodating dietary restrictions, but communication should be direct and clear.
 Vegetarian options are widely available across India.

-How School-Age Children Experience Food in India
+How Children Experience Food in India

 What they often enjoy: